a-karma/Bogor_Workshop/DAY_3/Session2.md

 ```sh
 admixture [path_to_bed] [number_of_ks]
 ```
-Can you run this for k=2?
+> `Exercise four`
+>
+> Run ADMIXTURE for k = 2

-However we can also calculate the cross validation errors (cv).
-These are XXXXXX To do this we will set up a loop to run through several values of k while calculating the cv errors and outputting it to a log file.
+This program can also calculate the cross validation errors using the option (`-cv`)

+To do this you will set up a loop to run through several values of k while calculating the cv errors and outputting it to a log file.
 ```sh
 for k in {1..5}
 do